isala404/speculo/README.md

 ### Gateway
 This is a custom identity-aware HTTP proxy that handles inbound traffic and relay it to internal services after successful authentication

+### User Dashboard
+This interface that a user will use to interact with the system.